ActiveCampaign/postmark-gem/README.md

 end
 ```

-If you don’t like that fields of Inbound JSON document are all in CamelCase, you
+If you don’t like that the fields of the Inbound JSON document are all in CamelCase, you
-can use `Postmark::Inbound.to_ruby_hash` method to give it some Ruby flavour.
+can use the `Postmark::Inbound.to_ruby_hash` method to give it some Ruby flavor.

 ```
 postmark_hash = Postmark::Json.decode(request.body.read)